felixengelmann/act-r-sentence-parser-em/README.md

 ### I. Prerequisites
 #### Lisp
-Lisp is required in order to run ACT-R. I recommend Clozure Common Lisp (formerly OpenMCL):
+Lisp is required in order to run ACT-R. I recommend Clozure Common Lisp (formerly OpenMCL): http://trac.clozure.com/ccl/.

  1. On Mac, just install Clozure CL from the App Store.

-Alternatively, download the source:
+Alternatively (on Mac), download the source:

  1. Download CCL from http://trac.clozure.com/ccl/
  2. Copy the contents, e.g., to `/Applications/ccl`